 What We Do: Representative Projects

 Resilient natural resource management hinges on understanding the complex and interdependent relationships between food, energy and water (FEW).
 In the Columbia River Basin, these issues revolve around the competition for limited surface water resources to sustain irrigated agriculture, hydropower generation, and in-stream flow requirements for endangered fish populations.
-This new, interdisciplinary, cross-institution project will approach problems to FEW issues in the Columbia River Basin through a set of conceptual and biophysical regional models that focus on storage as the key to better understanding how we can best manage FEW sectors for a resilient future.
+This interdisciplinary, cross-institution project approaches problems to FEW issues in the Columbia River Basin through a set of conceptual and biophysical regional models that focus on storage for a more resilient future.
 Find out more about the INFEWS project here.

 Unprecedented challenges are emerging in fire management in response to climate change, growing populations, and the expanding wildland-urban interface.
 Although fires are an intrinsic component of many ecosystems, a combination of biophysical and socioeconomic factors can turn them into social or natural disasters, with compounding negative impacts on both ecosystems and human communities.
 To address these challenges, we need groundbreaking and sophisticated methods that address ecological, social, economic, and political dynamics at spatial scales ranging from local to national and at temporal scales ranging from instantaneous to multiple decades.
 Simulation modeling is a useful tool for addressing these multi-scaled and interdisciplinary challenges.
 We are developing a modeling framework called FireEarth, which expands the Biosphere-relevant Earth system model (BioEarth) to incorporate fire, insect outbreaks, drought, and erosion.
 This modeling framework will be used to simulate episodic disturbance events and their impacts on hydrologic and biogeochemical cycles.
 It will also incorporate a novel scaling approach to link society, policy, and forest management decisions at scales ranging from the wildland-urban interface to geographic regions in the Western U.S. and elsewhere.